statsd/statsd/README.md

 Metric namespacing
 -------------------
-The metric namespacing in the Graphite backend is configurable with regard of the prefixes.
+The metric namespacing in the Graphite backend is configurable with regard to the prefixes.
 Per default all stats are put under `stats` in Graphite, which makes it easier to consolidate them all under one schema.
 However it is possible to change these namespaces in the backend configuration options.